Joanne Doonan: Club

 At club level, Doonan has played for and captained both Kinawley and Queen's University.
 On 9 March 2018, she helped Queen's University win the O'Connor Shield final, scoring a goal and being named Player of the Match.
-On 26 October 2019, she captained Kinawley in the Ulster Intermediate Ladies' Football Championship final against St Paul's; this was her last Gaelic football match before leaving for Australia.
-In November 2019, she was named to the Gaelic Life Ulster Club All-Stars Ladies Team of the Year.
-Before moving back to Australia in 2022, Doonan captained her club Kinawley to an Ulster Intermediate Title for the first time in the clubs history and receiving anothe Gaelic Life Ulster Club All-Star.
+On 26 October 2019, she captained Kinawley in the Ulster Intermediate Ladies' Football Championship final against St Paul's; this was her last Gaelic match before leaving for Australia.
+In November 2019, she was named on the Gaelic Life Ulster Club All-Stars Ladies Team of the Year.
+Before moving back to Australia in 2022, Doonan captained her club Kinawley to an Ulster Intermediate title for the first time in the clubs history and receiving another Gaelic Life Ulster Club All-Star.

 Inter-county

 Doonan has played for Fermanagh in two All-Ireland Junior Ladies' Football Championship finals.
-In 2017, she scored the winning goal as Fermanagh claimed the All-Ireland Junior title by beating Derry GAA after a replay.
+In 2017, she scored the winning goal as Fermanagh claimed the All-Ireland Junior title by beating Derry after a replay.
 In 2019, she was selected as captain of the Fermanagh team.
 She helped her side achieve promotion and their first league title since 2007 with an NFL Division 4 final victory over Antrim in May, and lead them to another All-Ireland Junior final, which they lost to Louth in September.